neodigm/special-character-gizmo/README.md

-# special-character-gizmo
-A simple PDF that locates special characters (Adobe Flex Solution)

-You have to open this file with the Adobe Acrobat reader (not your browser).

-#The Special Character Gizmo is a free, fast and easy way to protect yourself
-from hidden special characters.
+# The Special Character Gizmo is a free, fast and easy way to protect yourself from hidden special characters.

 Do you routinely paste text from documents and websites?
 Does Microsoft Office add strange characters into your text?